Covered in this Article:

 The first 2 clicks you make will reduce the number of timer boxes from 3 to 2 and then 2 to 1; the 3rd click will show all timers again.

-If there are hidden Timer fields with values in them which affect the result time, then a new tooltip icon (i) will appear in the row between the timers and the result time, as seen below.
+If there are hidden Timer fields with values that affect the result time, then a new tooltip icon (i) will appear in the row between the timers and the result time, as seen below.

 Hovering over the icon will show a tooltip to explain.